slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Visualize intial embeddings

-The embedding layer is a lookup table, which maps each word in the vocabulary to a set of random numbers in the dimension specified.
+The embedding layer is a matrix, or lookup table, which maps each word in the vocabulary to a set of random numbers in the dimension specified.
 These numbers are initialized randomly before training the model.

 ```python
 # extract embedding